Skip to content

 • Handle Steam Carefully – The casserole bakes in a steam bath.
 When opening the oven or uncovering the dish, let the steam escape slowly and carefully to avoid burns.

-• Reheat Before Layering – Refrigerate half of the filling and 1 cup of red sauce.
-Before adding them to the hot casserole, reheat in the microwave.
-This keeps the baking time consistent and prevents the casserole from cooling down.
+• Reheat Before Layering – While the first bake is happening, keep the reserved half of the filling and 1 cup of red sauce in the refrigerator.
+Before adding them to the hot casserole, warm them in the microwave to maintain consistent baking time and prevent the casserole from cooling down.

-• Handling Spicy Chiles – I usually leave the seeds in the puya chiles for a little kick.
-You can remove them for a milder sauce.
-Feel free to use kitchen gloves to avoid spicy hands.
+• Handling Spicy Chiles – Feel free to use kitchen gloves to avoid spicy hands.

 Nutrition